 First, to perform a lymph node biopsy, doctors remove a fluid sample from one of the infected lymph nodes and look at the tissue up close under a microscope.
 Second, if cancer is detected, more tests are necessary to determine how far it has spread and where the tumors have originated from.
 At this point, it can then be determined which stage of cancer is present and whether it is terminal.

 Cancerous tumors can develop anywhere in the body and eventually travel to the lymph nodes and other areas of the lymphatic system.
-When cancer cells escape tumors they may die off before they can begin growth somewhere else, but if they settle, grow, and continue to spread, this is referred to as metastasis.
+When cancer cells escape tumors they may die off before they can begin growth somewhere else, but if they settle, grow, and continue to spread, this is referred to as cancer metastasis.

 What Is Cancer of the Lymph Nodes?

 When cancer originates in the lymph nodes or other areas of the lymphatic system, it’s referred to as lymphoma.2 The most common types are Hodgkin lymphoma and Non-Hodgkin lymphoma.
-In rare instances, there’s also a chance for the development of lymphoma of the skin.
+In rare instances, there’s also a chance for the development of lymphoma on the skin.
 If you’re wondering, “Is lymphoma hereditary,” we cover this question in our latest blog article.

-- Nodular sclerosis Hodgkin lymphoma is the most common and tends to start in the lymph nodes in the neck or chest.
+• Nodular sclerosis Hodgkin lymphoma is the most common and tends to start in the lymph nodes in the neck or chest.
 Though it is more prevalent in teens and young adults, it can develop at any age.

-- Mixed cellularity Hodgkin lymphoma is the second most common subtype and occurs mainly in the lymph nodes found in the upper half of the body.
+• Mixed cellularity Hodgkin lymphoma is the second most common subtype and occurs mainly in the lymph nodes found in the upper half of the body.
 It’s mostly detected in people with HIV infection and affects mostly children and the elderly.

-- Lymphocyte-rich Hodgkin lymphoma is a rarer subtype and usually occurs in the upper half of the body in a few lymph nodes.
+• Lymphocyte-rich Hodgkin lymphoma is a rarer subtype and usually occurs in the upper half of the body in a few lymph nodes.

-- Lymphocyte-depleted Hodgkin lymphoma is the rarest subtype of this type of cancer and occurs mainly in older people with HIV infection.
+• Lymphocyte-depleted Hodgkin lymphoma is the rarest subtype of this type of cancer and occurs mainly in older people with HIV infection.
 It’s mostly found in lymph nodes in the stomach, spleen, liver, and/or bone marrow.

-Alternatively, Non-Hodgkin lymphoma is a cancer that starts in the lymphocytes, or white blood cells in the immune system and most often affects adults.
+Alternatively, non-Hodgkin lymphoma is a cancer that starts in the lymphocytes, or white blood cells in the immune system, and most often affects adults.
 It typically starts in lymph nodes or other lymph tissue and is categorized based on whether the B cells or T cells are affected.

 Both B cells and T cells are responsible for protecting the body against germs, bacteria, and other damage to the immune system.
 Lymphoma cells can develop through either, though B-cell lymphoma is most common.4